jwfh/cs3100-project/docs/Roles.md

 ### Miscellaneous
-1. Use Docker Compose with MySQL and an init.sql file to create a sample user with past activity for the demonstration in class (i.e., demonstate the password history, etc.)
+1. Use Docker Compose with MySQL and an init.sql file to create a sample user with past activity for the demonstration in class (i.e., demonstate the password history, etc.) (Jacob)